Arch Linux Root on ZFS

 pacman -Sy

-pacman -S --noconfirm mg mandoc grub efibootmgr mkinitcpio
+pacman -S --noconfirm mg mandoc efibootmgr mkinitcpio

 kernel_compatible_with_zfs="$(pacman -Si zfs-linux \